puppetlabs/design-system/packages/design-system-website/foundations/Design.md

 ## Symbols

-Most components eventually become symbols that become part of the Sketch library.
+Most components eventually become symbols that become part of the design system library.

 ### Symbol names

 - Follow existing naming conventions where possible.
 - The name determines where it sits in the symbol menu's order.
-A forward slash (/) tells Sketch to use a folder structure.

 ### UI states & variations

 Variations to state or layout, such as hover or focus, should be created as separate symbols.
 This allows them to be easily swapped out.

 - Variations should be instances of the base symbol with overrides applied.
 - All variations should be the same dimensions.
-Sketch interprets symbols with the same dimension as being hot-swappable.

 **Example**: When creating the hover state for a button, place the default button symbol in the Hover symbols artboard.
 Use an override to change the appropriate colors.
 In the symbol menu, lock your overrides to prevent accidental changes by other designers.